-Evaluation of contaminant mass loss and plume stability considers the above evaluations of COC extent in Section 4.2, changes in concentrations over time discussed in Section 4.3, and the geochemical conditions and daughter products evaluated in Section 4.4.
+Evaluation of contaminant mass loss and plume stability considers the above evaluations of COC extent in Section 4.2 and changes in concentrations over time discussed in Section 4.3.
 These evaluations also consider the groundwater flow conditions described in Section 4.1, and are presented below by analyte type.
 Any changes to the Conceptual Site Model (CSM) and MNA program based on this evaluation are indicated below, and summarized in Section 5.

 The DCB/TCB plume at NP-MW-601 and MW-702B shows evidence of mass loss based on the presence of daughter products.
 DCB is an anaerobic degradation intermediate of TCB, and the maxima for both compounds have coincided in time.
-DO and ORP results are relatively low at these two wells, indicating continuing anaerobic conditions.
-Recent concentrations of parent and daughter COCs are decreasing, suggesting decreased desorption in the short term.
+DO and ORP results have historically been low at these two wells, indicating continuing anaerobic conditions.
+Recent concentrations of parent and daughter COCs are increasing, suggesting decreased desorption in the short term.
 Plume shape appears to be stable and is oriented around two wells about 60 feet apart, in line with groundwater flow.
 No significant changes in groundwater flow conditions were noted for this area.
-With TCB results recently fluctuating above the GW-1 criteria at NP-MW-601, at a level similar to a 2007 event, the expected remediation time becomes more difficult to estimate.
+With TCB results recently fluctuating above the MMCL criteria at NP-MW-601, at a level similar to 2007 and 2012 events, the expected remediation time remains difficult to estimate.
 Pending further results to evaluate this trend, the CSM at this location does not warrant changes.
-Modification to the sampling frequency of the present well network is recommended, and discussed in Section 5.2.

-Evaluation of the arsenic plume surrounding MW-706S suffers from a relatively short (one year) duration of measurements, but results at this plume center well are consistent with the long-term trends for downgradient well LR-MW-122.
-Results at both wells indicate that arsenic concentrations may fluctuate from levels around the 10 ppb GW-1 criterion up to about 80 ppb.
+Evaluation of the arsenic plume surrounding MW-706S suffers from a relatively short (18 month) duration of measurements, but results at this plume center well are consistent with the long-term trends for downgradient well LR-MW-122.
+Results at both wells indicate that arsenic concentrations may fluctuate from about 80 ppb to levels around the 10 ppb MMCL criterion, but recently have been around the MMCL.
 Mass loss is expected as groundwater in the plume area discharges into surface waters of the Neponset River and associated wetlands.
-Plume shape appears to be stable and is oriented around two wells about 100 feet apart, in line with groundwater flow.
+Plume shape appears to be stable or thinning and is oriented around two wells about 100 feet apart, in line with groundwater flow.
 No significant changes in groundwater flow conditions were noted for this area.
 Remediation times of at least five years are expected based on the short-term and long-term fluctuations in concentrations observed at MW-706S and LR-MW-122, respectively.
-There are no significant changes to the CSM at this location, and continued quarterly monitoring with the present well network is recommended.
+There are no significant changes to the CSM at this location.

 The cVOC plume shape is unchanged from the previous reporting period.
-Concentrations of PCE and daughter products have increased at some interior monitoring points (i.e. MB-MW-362) and decreased at others (i.e. MB-MW-374) compared to the previous period, and appear to be relatively unchanged over much of the plume.
-An increase in the PCE concentration that started during the last reporting period in shallow well MW-714S has continued, suggesting increased desorption of residual cVOC from surface soil or the uppermost layers of the aquifer matrix at this southwestern location. cVOC concentrations for the deep well (MW-714D) at this location have generally remained below the GW-1 criteria.
+Concentrations of PCE and daughter products have increased at some interior monitoring points (i.e. MB-MW-374) and decreased at others (i.e. MB-MW-362) compared to the previous period, and appear to be relatively unchanged over much of the plume.
+A trend of increasing PCE concentration at upgradient well MW-714S that started in late 2012 was interrupted by a significant drop during the September 2013 sampling round, but rebounded during the December 2013/January 2014 round.
+The most recent concentration of PCE at MW-714S (40 ppb) is approximately one half the historic high (84 ppb) observed in June 2013. cVOC concentrations for the deep well (MW-714D) at this location have generally remained below the MMCL criteria.